About Me

 1. The Liberation of the Know-It-All

 Rachel has always been a big questioner.
-She is often skeptical [rejection of conceit is one thing people often reference when talking about her] and intellectual.
+She is often skeptical [rejection of conceit is one thing people frequently reference when talking about her] and intellectual.
 But, faith includes some acceptance of things you can not be totally sure about.
 Doubt is still acceptable here.

 Rachel’s view of God is seen through his creation including his deep love for all that is created.